bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Bowley/">Arthur Bowley</a>

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Kagan/">Benjamin Fedorovich Kagan</a>
 : On Lobachevsky's geometry.
-In 1902 he proposed axioms and definitions very different from Hilbert.
+In 1902 he proposed axioms and definitions very different from <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Hilbert/">Hilbert</a>.
 Kagan studied tensor differential geometry after going to Moscow because of an interest in relativity.
 He wrote a history of non-euclidean geometry and also a detailed biography of Lobachevsky.
 He edited Lobachevsky's complete works which appeared in five volumes between 1946 and 1951.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Egorov/">Mikhail Egorovich Vashchenko-Zakharchenko</a>
 : Mikhail Vashchenko-Zakharchenko worked on the theory of linear differential equations, the theory of probability and non-euclidean geometry.